Heidi Montag Rocks Skimpy Wet Bikini In Throwback Bahamas Beach Snaps

 Heidi Montag wowed in two stunning bikini shots posted to Instagram this week as she posed in front of the ocean at the beach.
 The throwback showed the 34-year-old The Hills and The Hills: New Beginnings star in a colorful mismatched two-piece after seemingly taking a dip in the water.

-The first photo showed the mom of one with her hands on her hips as she stood barefoot on the sand.
+The first photo captured the mom of one with her hands on her hips as she stood barefoot on the sand.
 The former Celebrity Big Brother U.K. contestant slicked her long, wet locks away from her face and flashed a big smile as she tilted her head slightly to the right.

-She rocked a plunging string bikini top with green pieces of material over her chest and thin black straps over both shoulders.
-She paired it with low-rise bright pink bottoms that sat well beneath her navel and flashed her toned torso with the same black lines across the edges.
+She rocked a plunging string bikini top with green cups over her chest and thin black straps over both shoulders.
+She paired it with low-rise bright pink bottoms that sat well beneath her navel and revealed her toned torso, with the same black lines across the edges.

-Heidi protected her eyes with aviator shades while her tanned skinned glowed.
-She went without other accessories, minus what appeared to be her wedding ring from husband Spencer Pratt.
+Heidi protected her eyes with aviator shades, and her tanned skinned glowed.
+As for other accessories, she sported what appeared to be her wedding ring from husband Spencer Pratt.

-In the second shot, which was taken from a little closer, Heidi appeared to have just come out of the clear water.
-Her wet skin glistened in the natural sunlight as she touched her blond locks with her right hand while making her way up the beach.

 Plenty of her 913,000-plus followers shared praise in the comments section.